Mahak-Agg/Rock_paper_scissor/README.md

-# Rock_paper_scissor game till 5 scores achieved .
+# Rock_paper_scissor end game when certain score is achieved.